major macro economic indicators

 - Economy vulnerable to changes in global competition in the textile sector and to developments in Gulf Cooperation Council countries

-- Very low per capita income and low participation of women despite progress
+- Very low per capita income and low participation of women, despite progress made

 - Recurring and growing political, religious and social tensions